Want to know more? — Subscribe

 Software for Patient Data Management

-These might include EHR, database software, medical apps for doctors, and centralized systems to monitor hospital patients.
+These might include EHR, database software for doctors, and centralized systems to monitor hospital patients.
 That medical software is designed to collect information about visits to the doctor, making it accessible via specialized networks.

 Care Management Software